-Finally, you may start a communication via TEXT or E-MAIL.
-Many of our attorneys monitor their text and e-mail messages 24/7!
+Finally, you may start a communication via E-MAIL.
+Many of our attorneys monitor their e-mail messages 24/7!

-To reach Augustus "Gus" Brown, send him an e-mail directly.
+To reach Augustus "Gus" Brown, send him an e-mail.

-To reach Albert J. A. "Jay" Young, send him an e-mail directly.
+To reach Albert J. A. "Jay" Young, send him an e-mail.

-To reach Jacquie Delisle, send her an e-mail directly.
+To reach Jacquie Delisle, send her an e-mail.

-To reach Edward "Ned" Curry, send him an e-mail directly.
+To reach Edward "Ned" Curry, send him an e-mail.

 Other Useful Information for These Times

-- As of June 8, 2020, both Harford County and Cecil County courts began the process of re-opening.
-However, different courts are reopening at different rates, and in both jurisdictions, jury trials will not recommence until October 5, 2020.
+- As of April 26, 2021, both Harford County and Cecil County courts are re-opening.
+However, different courts are reopening at different rates in both jurisdictions, especially regarding the availability of jury trials.

 Please contact your attorney at Brown, Brown & Young for specific information relating to your matter or your appearance.

 All Courts will accept filings and all forms of communications.
 District Courts are more fully open, for bail reviews, bench warrants, protective orders, guardianships and more.
 Circuit Courts are open for bail reviews, arraignments, sentencing and plea agreements in some cases.
-If you have business in the courthouse (for instance, if you have been subpoenaed), you will be admitted, but the public will not generally be admitted until July 20, 2020.
+Some public access is available, but please consult your attorney about whether you will be admitted to the courthouse.

 Please visit these links that allow you to see the status of all cases currently in the Maryland Court System: